Tunous/SwipeActionView/README.md

 ```

 # <a id="ripple-animations">Ripple animations</a>
-`SwipeActionView` comes with optional support of displaying ripple animations when gestures are performed.
-All you have to do to enable them is to give them color from XML or code.
-To do so from code you can use the `setRippleColor(SwipeDirection, Int)` method.
+`SwipeActionView` comes with an optional support for displaying ripple animations when gestures are performed.
+All you have to do to enable them is to give them a color from XML or code.
+To do so from the code you can use the `setRippleColor(SwipeDirection, Int)` method.

 To disable ripple animations you can enter `-1` as value for color.